jorritfolmer/TA-dmarc/README.md

 Additional requirements:

 * Splunk heavy forwarder instance: Because of Python dependencies Splunk Universal Forwarder is not supported
-* KVstore: used for checkpointing mails-seen-on-IMAP.
+* KVstore: used to keep track of which IMAP messages or local files have already been processed.
 KVstore is enabled by default on Splunk instances.

 ## Install the TA-dmarc add-on for Splunk